 The American beech, or Fagus grandifolia, is the only member of the genus Fagus found in North America.
-The species lives in the east from southern Canada to Florida and as far west as Arkansas.
+The species is often one of the major deciduous forest plants.
+It lives in the east from southern Canada to Florida and as far west as Arkansas.
 Even in dense forest, the American beech is easily distinguished from other trees by its distinctive traits such as gray bark and elliptical leaves.

 Flowers and Nuts

 American beeches flower in early spring around the same time the leaves begin unfolding.
 Beeches have both male and female flowers.
 The small, yellow male flowers clump together in small balls.
 The tiny female flowers have reddish scales and form near the ends of new twigs.
 After pollination, the female flowers form into brown, triangular, edible nuts covered by prickly burs.